 - To be fully recovered in about six months

 Your NU-Spine surgeon is committed to providing the most effective, beneficial and successful surgical spinal restorations available to restore you to a healthy, pain-free lifestyle.
-Contact NU-Spine for a consultation to find out if spinal reconstruction surgery is the most effective treatment to finally rid you of debilitating back disorders.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine for a consultation to find out if spinal reconstruction surgery is the most effective treatment to finally rid you of debilitating back disorders.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey